Mathematical Foundations of Machine Learning & AI

 Self-supervised Learning

-Self-supervised learning is an approach in machine learning that utilizes unlabeled data to train models.
+Self-supervised learning (SSL) is a machine learning approach that utilizes unlabeled data to train models.
 Instead of relying on external labels, it formulates auxiliary tasks based on inherent data properties, e.g., internal structure and organization , such as predicting missing parts, detecting relationships, or reconstructing data representations.

 The model learns meaningful representation or features of the data using e.g., pretext tasks, contrastive learning, redundancy reduction (Zbontar et al., 2021), etc. These meaningful patterns and features are then used for downstream tasks, often with minimal additional supervision.
 SSL bridges the gap between supervised learning and unsupervised learning by exploiting the vast availability of unlabeled data while reducing the consequences of possible errors in labeled datasets mentioned above.